DataCloud-project/ADA-PIPE/ADA-match-scheduler/README.md

 # Tool info

-The base model of the matching-based scheduler requires Python libraries such as networkx, operator, numpy, yaml, json.
+The base model of the matching-based scheduler requires Python libraries such as ``networkx, operator, numpy, yaml, json``.

-Integrating ada-matach-scheduler to Kubernetes scheduler:
+Integrating ada-match-scheduler to Kubernetes scheduler:

 [Docker v20.10.12](https://www.docker.com/) on all devices and instances;